franceme/ews-simulator/README.md

 ## Status

-To get the current health of the server, use the below command
+To get the current health of the server, use the below command:

 ```
 curl -X GET localhost:port/actuator/health